jgrugru/grewtix/README.md

 How to Run
 ----------
-Navigate to the *ttsystem* (Ticket Tracking System) dir and enter the following commands command:
+Navigate to the *ttsystem* (Ticket Tracking System) dir and enter the following commands:
  * *python manage.py makemigrations*
  * *python manage.py migrate*
  * *python manage.py runserver*